jtelms/dnd/elyrium.md

 ### Status Effects
 #### Bleed Tokens

-An attack may cut deep into the flesh, tearing through muscle and into powerful veins.
+*An attack may cut deep into the flesh, tearing through muscle and into powerful veins.
+Crimson rivers of vitality pour out across the ground in great quantity throughout Elyrium.*

 An attack that deals *Bleed X* (with X stacking), at the end of the target's next turn the target takes Xd4 damage, reducing the *Bleed* count by 1 each turn passively.
 It may be mitigated by an ally taking the *Help* action, the target or an ally passing a *Medicine* check of DC 10 + X, or by restoration spells.

 #### Laid to Rest

+*The dead have long been a threat to the average man in this land as the dead rarely stay below the ground.
+In modern days, there have been great leaps made to make the dead's rest permanent.
+Whether by faith, magic, or tech, men of all nations have started to create cold graves that no necromancy can penetrate.*

+Any item or spell that has *Laid to Rest* prevents *Evil* aligned creatures, *Undead*, or *Fiends* from recieving healing effects for a time, if a turn count is unlisted then healing is prevented for three turns.
+As well, any creature that dies while under the effects of *Laid to Rest* or posthumously given *Laid to Rest* cannot be revived by any magic without the effect being dispelled or by restoration spells.

 # Factions of Elyrium